-Harlan: See that little ding in the photo above?
+See that little ding in the rental car photo below?
 I was torn whether I should file an incident report.
 But in the end, I did.

 The following week, I got a call from the rental car agency’s claims department saying I had to pay for the repairs.
 Luckily, I paid for the rental with my Chase Sapphire Reserve card, which comes with primary rental car insurance.

-How I Filed My Car Rental Insurance Claim
+How I Filed My Chase Sapphire Reserve Car Rental Insurance Claim

 Link: Start a New Claim